How the High Jump Evolved: History of the Evolution of the High Jump

 While taking off just like the scissors.
 However, extending his back and flattening out over the bar.
 Hence Sweeney achieved a lot of economic clearance and raised the global record to 1.97 m (6 foot five 1⁄2 in) in 1895.

 Another American, George Horine, developed an even more efficient technique, the Western roll.
-Hence In this style, the bar again is approached on a diagonal.
+Hence In this style, the bar is again approached on a diagonal.
 While the inner leg is used for the take-off, and the outer leg is thrust up to lead the body sideways over the bar.

 But rotated their (belly-down) torso around the bar, obtaining the most economical clearance up to that time.
 Straddle-jumper Charles Dumas was the first to clear 2.13 m (or 7 feet) in 1956.

-The elegant Soviet jumper radically sped up his approach run, took the high jump record up to 2.28 meters (7 ft 6 in), and won the Olympic gold medal in 1964.
-Before a motorcycle accident ended his career.
+The elegant Soviet jumper radically sped up his approach run, took the high jump record up to 2.28 meters (7 ft 6 in), and won the Olympic gold medal in 1964 before a motorcycle accident ended his career.

 The last straddler to set a world high jump record was Vladimir Yashchenko, who cleared 2.33 m (7 ft 71⁄2 in) in 1977 and then 2.35 m (7 ft 8 1⁄2 in) indoors in 1978.